Twisted Morava K-theory and connective covers of Lie groups: Computations of twisted Morava K-homology of spaces

-\item {\bf (ii)} Let $h \in H^{n}(X; \ZZ/2)$ be a mod 2 cohomology class.
-Then \emph{Morava K-theory of $X$ twisted by $h$} is defined to be $K_{*}(X; h):= K^{u(h)}_*(X)$. \end{definition} The universal coefficient theorem analogue of Theorem \ref{th:uct morava} is also true in this case, and the proof follows the proof of that theorem with obvious changes (hence we omit it to avoid repetition).
+\begin{definition} {\bf (i)} The \textit{universal twist} of $K(n)$ by the mod 2 Eilenberg-MacLane space $K(\ZZ/2,n+1)$ is the non-zero element of $\op{tw}_{K(n)}(K\left(\ZZ/2, n+1)\right)$. \item {\bf (ii)} Let $h \in H^{n}(X; \ZZ/2)$ be a mod 2 cohomology class.
+Then \emph{Morava K-theory of $X$ twisted by $h$} is defined to be $K(n)_{*}(X; h):= K(n)^{u(h)}_*(X)$. \end{definition} The universal coefficient theorem analogue of Theorem \ref{th:uct morava} is also true in this case, and the proof follows the proof of that theorem with obvious changes (hence we omit it to avoid repetition).

 \begin{theorem} [UCT for Morava K-theory twisted by mod $2$ EM spaces] If $h \in H^{n}(X; \ZZ/2)$, and $P$ denotes the total space of the bundle classified by $h$, then

 \end{theorem}